-- Conditional 107 teachers
+- Conditional 155 teachers

-- Provisional 69 teachers
+- · Provisional 71 teachers

-- Proficient 1887 teachers
+- Proficient 1953 teachers

 - 4 Highly Accomplished teacher

-- 1 Lead teacher

-Additionally, there are approximately 10 teachers who are currently actively engaged in the submission process at the higher levels of accreditation.
+Additionally, there are a number of teachers who are currently actively engaged in the submission process at the higher levels of accreditation.
 Teacher status at individual schools can be sourced directly from the High School.